tealtools/dekaf/README.md

-# Dekaf: New UI for Apache Pulsar
+# Dekaf: Friendly UI for Apache Pulsar

 Dekaf is a visual user interface for Apache Pulsar: <https://dekaf.io>